armetiz/ArmetizMediaBundle/README.md

 A Media Manager Bundle.

 ## Todo
-For FileProvider.
-Do not use the provider name to chose the folder.
-Maybe use the storage ?
-Use a PathGenerator.
-Inject the Provider, the Context? & the Media to the PathGenerator. getRelativePath & getAbsolutePath

 Do something to provide an automatic CDN http://domain.tld/medias/ Add "base_folder: medias/"
 Use it to Gaufrette Adapter & CDN